Camera autofocus is always the hottest topic among reviewers and a major concern among users.

-With the Nikon Z8, one thing I really wanted to look at was how well it focuses at night shooting street photography.
+With the Nikon Z8, one thing I wanted to look at was how well it focuses at night shooting street photography.
 Is it better?
 Is it good?
 Is it worth it?
 How is it with false positives?

 In my efforts to create some content on the Internet with the Nikon Z8 on a topic other than bird photography, I took the camera out for a night in the city of Fukuoka with the Nikon Z 85mm f1.8 to shoot in some challenging conditions.
 Here is what shooting street photography is like on the Nikon Z8, with regards to autofocus.